 What are the benefits of a vegan diet?

 Having defined the vegan diet, it’s now time to highlight the benefits of going vegan of which there are several.

-- Environmental benefits: Without going too in depth, farming meat is enormously inefficient compared to farming crops giving fewer calories per hectare.
+- Environmental benefits: Without going too in-depth, farming meat is enormously inefficient compared to farming crops giving fewer calories per hectare.
 It also takes greater volumes of water to produce meat than it does crops.
-By removing meat from the diet, you help reduce carbon emissions and help stop farming practices which cause stress to animals in several ways.
+By removing meat from the diet, you help reduce carbon emissions and help stop farming practices that cause stress to animals in several ways.

 - Promotes weight loss: By cutting out animal products you will inevitably reduce consumption of certain man-made foods (think chocolate) and could eat a considerably ‘cleaner’ diet.
 This can help you lose weight.

 - Reduced costs: Anyone who has gone shopping will know how expensive meat can be.
 By switching to a vegan diet, you’ll fill your trolley with pulses, vegetables, nuts, and cheaper meat alternatives which are less money.